 There are three simple ways to book your chosen cruise holiday:

 Your full name as it appears on your passport as well as your date of birth must be given at the time of reservation.
-By making a booking with us through any of the three methods you will be deemed to have agreed to our Information, Terms and Conditions copies of which can be obtained on line at www.celebritycruises.com.au or hard copy sent to you upon request.
+By making a booking with us through any of the three methods you agree that you have read, understood and are bound by our Information, Terms and Conditions copies of which can be obtained online at www.celebritycruises.com.au or hard copy sent to you upon request.
 If the event of any inconsistency, these booking terms shall prevail.

 Confirming your booking